vertig0ne/TheGuide/pages/05.media-ingestion/torrents/default.md

 [TOC]

-Ingestion via torrents is a simple method of using.
+Ingestion via torrents is a simple method of doing.
 You do however need access to Trackers which usually requires the use of a proxy like Jackett for both public and private.

 ## Risks